Yanzi01/ColorMotion_Recorder/README.md

 - **Canvas 2D API** — real-time silhouette rendering
 - **WebRTC (`getUserMedia`)** — webcam access
 - **MediaRecorder API** — recording and playback

-> This project intentionally avoids heavy machine-learning frameworks to remain lightweight, responsive, and accessible in modern browsers.

 ---

 ## 🚀 How to Run Locally